-An offset account is a deposit account that is linked to your home loan, which allows you to "offset" any savings you have against your mortgage interest.
+An offset account is a deposit account that is linked to your home loan, and allows you to "offset" any savings you have against your mortgage interest.
 You will not earn interest on your savings in your offset account.
 However, the opportunity is there to pay less interest on your home loan.

-There are two main types of offset account:
+There are two main types of offset accounts.

-- 100% offset accounts - offered by Defence Bank to offset your mortgage by the entire balance of your offset account.
+- 100% offset accounts - offered by Defence Bank to offset your mortgage by the entire balance (100%) of your offset account.

-- Partial offset account – which only offsets your mortgage by a portion of the balance.
-A 50% offset account only offsets your mortgage principal by 50% of your offset account balance (Defence Bank does not offer partial offset accounts).
+- Partial offset accounts - only offsets your mortgage by a portion of the balance.
+A 50% offset account only offsets your mortgage principal by 50% of your offset account balance.
+NOTE: Defence Bank does not offer a partial offset account.

 The higher the percentage of your offset account, the more you will save on interest.

-At Defence Bank, our 100% Offset Account works by using 100% of the balance to ‘offset’ or effectively reduce the portion of your home loan accruing interest - which ultimately allows you to pay more into your loan principal.
+At Defence Bank, our 100% Home Loan Offset account works by using 100% of the balance to ‘offset’ - effectively reduce - the portion of your home loan accruing interest.
+This, ultimately, allows you to pay more into your loan principal.

-At Defence Bank, offset accounts can only be linked to a variable rate home loan.
-Unlike some lenders we don’t charge a different or higher interest rate on your home loan if it has an offset account.
+The Defence Bank Home Loan Offset account can only be linked to a variable rate home loan.
+Unlike some lenders, we don’t charge a different or higher interest rate on your home loan if it has an offset account.

-- Get your salary paid directly into your 100% offset account and make every dollar count.
+- Get your salary paid directly into your 100% Home Loan Offset account and make every dollar count.

-- You only benefit if you have surplus savings in the account.
+- Make the most of surplus savings in the account.
 The more you have in your offset account daily, the less interest you’ll be charged.